juntao/arenztopia/content/news/Issue 35.md

 ## Feature: Akio Benjiro
 By Lorenzo Avila and Tony Yuan

-This week we interviewed Akio Benjiro, an Arenztopian-Japanese chef whose restaraunt, Akio's Sushi (アキオの寿司), has won the Saikō No Nipponshoku (SNN) Award for best Japanese restauraunt 2 years in a row for its famous and authentic sashimi and nigiri.
+This week we interviewed 63 year old Akio Benjiro, an Arenztopian-Japanese chef whose restaraunt, Akio's Sushi (アキオの寿司), has won the Saikō No Nipponshoku (SNN) Award for best Japanese restauraunt 2 years in a row for its famous and authentic sashimi and nigiri.
 It serves many other dishes including boba tea, ramen, and many types of sushi roll.
-It is located in downtown Olb City, next to the Sanson Tower.
+It is located in downtown Olb City, in Sanson Plaza.

 Olb City Announcer: Could you tell us a little bit about your life in Japan?

-Akio Benjiro:
+Akio Benjiro: Well, my home was right next to Mount Fuji.
+It inspired some of my decoration for my food.
+Every Sunday, I would drive to Tokyo and come home with many foods.
+I studied these foods and wrote down notes about what i liked and did not while making them myself.
+I added many of my own ideas.
+After a while I wanted to start my own restaraunt.
+But, my wife had gone on vacation to Arenztopia and she had gotten sick.
+I travelled to care for her.
+My wife got better and by then I had fallen in love with the island.
+We decided to stay.
+I still had a dream to start a restaraunt, so i bought a 2 story building where me and my wife lived on top, and ran a restaraunt below.
+My restaraunt started becoming more popular and I even got a proposal from Sanson Tower.

-OCA:
+OCA: Wow.
+What a great story.
+Could you tell us about your deal with Sanson Tower?

-AB:
+AB: Yea!
+Mr. Sanson, the owner of Sanson Tower, is a wonderfull person!
+He offered me 100 Million to let Akio's Sushi run in Sanson Tower as well, as my origanal location.

 OCA: